heroku-examples/saas-go-app/ARCHITECTURE.md

 AnalyticsDB *sql.DB  // Connected via ANALYTICS_DB_URL
 ```

+**Why Two Connections?**
+- **Explicit Control**: Choose exactly which queries go to follower vs leader
+- **Legacy Compatibility**: Works with all Heroku Postgres tiers (Standard, Premium, Advanced)
+- **Fine-Grained Routing**: Analytics queries explicitly use follower, transactional reads use primary
+- **Future Flexibility**: Can easily switch between automatic and explicit routing

 **Initialization Flow**:
-1. `InitPrimaryDB()` - Always connects to primary database
+1. `InitPrimaryDB()` - Always connects to primary database via `DATABASE_URL`
 2. `InitAnalyticsDB()` - Attempts to connect to follower pool
-   - If `ANALYTICS_DB_URL` is set → Connects to follower pool
+   - If `ANALYTICS_DB_URL` is set → Connects to follower pool explicitly
-   - If not set → Falls back to `PrimaryDB` reference
+   - If not set → Falls back to `PrimaryDB` reference (uses primary for analytics)

+**Alternative: Single Connection with Next Gen Postgres Advanced**
+If you're using Heroku Postgres Advanced with automatic read routing configured, you can use only `DATABASE_URL` and the database will automatically route:
+- Write operations → Leader
+- Read operations → Follower pool (if configured)

+In this case, you would modify the code to use a single connection for all operations, and the database layer handles the routing automatically.

 #### 2. **Query Routing Logic**